Test-based Patch Clustering for Automatically-Generated Patches Assessment: Related work

 Other patch assessment approaches that use machine learning (ML) to label correct and incorrect patches have recently emerged.
 For instance, {\sc ODS} is a novel patch overfitting assessment system for Java that leverages static analysis to compare a patched program and a buggy program, and a probabilistic model to classify patches as correct or not~\cite{ods}. {\sc ODS} can be employed as a post-processing procedure to classify the patches generated by different {\sc apr} systems.
-Tian~et~al.~\cite{tian2020evaluating} demonstrated the potential of embeddings to empower learning algorithms in reasoning about patch correctness: a machine learning predictor with the {\sc BERT} transformer-based embeddings associated with logistic regression. \newc{ Tian~et~al. also propose BATS~\cite{Tian2022FailingTestCases}, an unsupervised learning-based approach to predict patch correctness by statically checking the similarity of generated patches against past correct patches.
+Tian~et~al.~\cite{tian2020evaluating} demonstrated the potential of embeddings to empower learning algorithms in reasoning about patch correctness: a machine learning predictor with the {\sc BERT} transformer-based embeddings associated with logistic regression.
+Tian~et~al. also propose BATS~\cite{Tian2022FailingTestCases}, an unsupervised learning-based approach to predict patch correctness by statically checking the similarity of generated patches against past correct patches.
 In addition to the patch similarity, BATS also considers the similarity between the failing test cases that expose the bugs fixed by generated patches and those failing test cases that expose the bugs repaired by past correct patches.
 Kang et al. \cite{kang2022language} propose an approach based on language models which prioritizes patches that generate natural code.
-The main differences between these machine learning approaches and \approach, are as follows: (1) we aim to cluster patches based on behavioural differences, while the aforementioned approaches try to detect overfitting patches (2) the ML-based approaches are static (do not execute the patches), while our approach performs dynamic analysis by executing the generated patches using newly generated test cases (3) we do not require existence of a dataset of previously fixed patches. }
+Cache from Lin et al.~\cite{Lin2022ContextEmbeeding} presents a deep learning-based classifier to predict the correctness of the patch.
+The evaluation of Cache shows that it performs better than the previous mentioned approaches including ODS and {\sc Patch-sim}~\cite{patchsim}.
+Liang et al.~\cite{Liang2021} present an interactive filtering approach to patch review, which filters out incorrect patches by asking questions to the developers.
+The authors implemented this approach in an Eclipse plugin tool called InPaFer.
+The main differences between these machine learning approaches and \approach, are as follows: (1) we aim to cluster patches based on behavioural differences, while the aforementioned approaches try to detect overfitting patches (2) the ML-based approaches are static (do not execute the patches), while our approach performs dynamic analysis by executing the generated patches using newly generated test cases (3) we do not require existence of a dataset of previously fixed patches.